Registered Nurse Supervisor jobs at Dartmouth-Hitchcock - 213 jobs

 Registered nurse supervisor job at Dartmouth-Hitchcock

-Manages patient assignments and flow within inpatient care unit.
-Provides oversight of direct patient care to support patient and staff needs.
+Wound Care Clinic 40 hours per week Manages patient assignments and flow within clinic.
+Provides oversight of patient care to support patient and staff needs.
 Serves as a lead, clinical resource, role model, and extension of management to uphold institutional priorities, policies and practices.

 Responsibilities

-Assigns staff to patients per current unit workload.
-Considers pod acuity, staff experience and competency, learning needs and patient acuity/complexity when considering shift assignments.
+Assigns staff to patients per current clinic workload.
+Considers acuity, staff experience and competency, learning needs and patient acuity/complexity when considering assignments.
 Participates in performance management of staff members to include coaching, preparation of performance evaluations, and the performance management process.
 Initiates disciplinary action as appropriate.
 Addresses conflicts as they may arise.
-Assists/mediates to maintain smooth operations of the unit.
-Involves unit leadership or House Supervisor as appropriate.
-Facilitates timely admissions and discharges to optimize clinical capacity.
+Assists/mediates to maintain smooth operations of the clinic.
+Performs service recovery to promote patient and employee retention.
+Facilitate orientation and training for employees.
+Serves as liaison with other persons/departments/clinics concerning services offered by the office.
 Performs other duties as required or assigned.

 Qualifications